-New development which will result in the loss of green/open spaces will not be supported unless:
+New development which will result in the potential loss of green/open spaces will not be supported unless:

-a) It can be demonstrated that the proposal does not result in harm to the character of the area, or that the continual maintenance is unduly onerous or impractical or b) The community would gain equivalent or enhanced benefit from the proposed development such as the provision of suitable replacement green spaces, and c) It can be demonstrated that the loss will be mitigated by significant social, economic or environmental benefits.
+a) It can be demonstrated that the proposal does not result in any harm to the character of the area, or that the continual maintenance is unduly onerous or impractical or b) The community would gain equivalent or enhanced benefit from the proposed development such as the provision of suitable replacement green spaces, and c) It can be demonstrated that there will be significant social, economic or environmental benefits from the development for the local community.

-7.29.1 The modern developments in Milton Keynes comprise mixed developments ranging from dwellings of 1-6 bedrooms, with a range of garden sizes.
+7.38.1 The modern developments in Milton Keynes comprise mixed developments ranging from dwellings of 1-6 bedrooms, with a range of garden sizes.
 Gardens are an important characteristic in some areas.
 These contribute to the character of the area and street scene and also to the biodiversity and richness of urban landscapes which is often underestimated.
 Development affecting residential gardens should ensure that private green space provided by gardens is maintained and take opportunities to enhance the biodiversity of private gardens.